30 June 2022 | Articles

 The Pentalateral Energy Forum — Austria, Belgium, France, Germany, Luxembourg, the Netherlands and Switzerland — as a front runner in implementing ambitious climate strategies, will discuss the role of electric trucks in decarbonising the transport sector and the nexus between the energy and road freight sectors.
 IRENA, the Benelux Secretariat – Pentalateral Forum, Transport & Environment and ChargePoint, will organise the virtual event 'Which future for heavy-duty vehicles in the Penta region?
 Integrating electromobility in the energy transition', with the aim to foster cross-border and cross-sector — transport and energy — cooperation on heavy-duty vehicles (HDV).

-The virtual conference will be moderated by H.E.
+The virtual conference was moderated by H.E.
 Claude Turmes, Minister for Energy and Spatial Planning of Luxembourg.
-The event will feature 4 panels with experts, on the following topics: charging infrastructure, financial models & public incentives, HVD and power systems integration, and the EU legal framework.
+The event featured 4 panels with experts, on the following topics: charging infrastructure, financial models & public incentives, HVD and power systems integration, and the EU legal framework.

 [15:30 -15:45] Welcoming remarks and introduction

 [15:45 – 16:15] Panel 1 - What comes first: Charging points vs e-HDVs